+September

-September The 1st Scottish Biennial Battlefield Conference & Symposium convened over two days, bringing the local community together with archaeologists, historians, heritage officers and storytellers.
+The 1st Scottish Biennial Battlefield Conference & Symposium convened over two days, bringing the local community together with archaeologists, historians, heritage officers and storytellers.
 The Symposium took place on the 18th, with a lecture programme and discussion devoted to the history of the battle and its significance for the regeneration of the local community.
 The Arts Festival was held the next day, with arts and education workshops attracting 200 school children and a performance of The Battle of Pots 'n' Pans.

+2009

+July

-2009 Julv The Prince's Loval Clans Exhibition - part of The Homecoming - takes place between 18 and 31 July.
+The Prince's Loyal Clans Exhibition - part of The Homecoming - takes place between 18 and 31 July.
 Most events are at the Gothenburg on the High Street in Prestonpans, but there are storytelling walks of the battle site and re-enactments at Tranent Churchyard for visiting Camerons from New Zealand.
-The free exhibition is open throughout the two week programme, where on display is a specially commissioned 10ft scale model of the battlefield, with each of the two armies represented in detail.
+The free exhibition is open throughout the two week programme, where visitors can learn what part the individual clans played before, during and after the famous 1745 battle, Also

+on display is a specially commissioned 10ft scale model of the battlefield, with each of the two armies represented in detail.
 2010 January The Trust and Prestonpans Community Council lodge a petition with East Lothian Council exhorting action to improve the battle site.
-The two bodies are The two bodies are asking East Lothian Council to follow the lead of the Scottish Government's successive Ministers of Culture and members of the Holyrood Parliament who have all pledged to 'support' as best they can the work of the Battle Trust and its plans to create a living history centre.
+The two bodies are asking East Lothian Council to follow the lead of the Scottish Government's successive Ministers of

+Culture and members of the Holyrood Parliament who have all pledged to 'support' as best they can the work of the Battle Trust and its plans to create a living history centre.
 The Petition includes specific requests to the Council's Petitions Committee that meets on 21 January.
-Most importantly, the Council is asked to formally acknowledge its support for the Battle Trust's plans for a living history centre.
+Most importantly, the Council is asked to formally acknowledge its support for the Battle Trust's plans for a Battle Centre.
 The Petitions Committee supports the Trust's goals and agrees to explore how Blindwells ecotown can preserve and interpret the Riggonhead Defile, which passes through the proposed development.
+2010